 The Company founders evaluated the opportunity and made a clear and calculated plan to grow the company.
 This plan included establishing a company headquarters for manufacturing, advancing the training programs and hiring staff to help the company meet its mission and goals.

-In early 2010, Nelson and Pade moved into new facilities and, at that time, had 2 employees besides the founders.
+In early 2010, Nelson and Pade moved into new facilities to accomodate the growth of the company.

 Continued growth brought more expansion to the Nelson and Pade business campus in Montello in 2014, with the additional of additional manufacturing space and a 14,000 sq. ft. greenhouse and training facility.

 Growth, development and success has been steady.
-Currently, Nelson and Pade, Inc.® has 15 employees.
 Individuals from 110 countries have travelled to the Nelson and Pade business campus to attend training.
-Nelson and Pade, Inc.’s aquaponic systems are operating in 30 countries.
+Nelson and Pade, Inc.’s aquaponic systems are operating in 35 countries.

 - December – Awarded and recognized as the ‘Aquaponic Systems Retailer of the Year 2018‘ for the Technology Elite Awards by the U.S. Business News!